Flurry Rogue Leveling Guide

 - Zec - Helps reduce Shadow Clone cooldown to get you closer to full uptime.

-- Xal - For extra defense
+- Xal - For extra defense by greatly increasing your health

 - Mot - Generates Dark Shroud for extra defense